ronitrex/ARMLEG/readme.md

 An additional OR-gate (at the upper right) is used to control the multiplexor that chooses between the branch target and the sequential instruction following the previous instruction.
-The new improved architecture can now execute the basic instructions load-store register, ALU operations, and branches in a single clock cycle.
+The new improved architecture can now execute the basic instructions *load-store register*, *ALU operations*, and *branches* in a single clock cycle.

 ![](./readme/uncondbranch.png)